 If you are a Fedora user, replace

-If Linux is not available, you can use Podman online with Katacoda.
+If Linux is unavailable, you can use Podman Desktop for Windows, Mac, and Linux.

 Transition to the Podman CLI

 One of Podman's greatest advantages is its CLI compatibility with Docker.
 In fact, when building Podman, Docker users can adapt without any significant changes.
 For example, you can use the

 docker alias for Podman:

 You can run familiar commands, such as

 tag, and more with Podman.

 You can also use Podman to run secure, rootless containers.
 By joining a user namespace and setting root access inside, you can enable Podman to mount certain filesystems and set up the container with no escalation of privileges.

 For example, let's test the Funbox container, which combines terminal commands and ASCII art.
 To start, clone the repository in a local directory with the following